 But maybe he didn’t.

 As was always the case, the worst part was not knowing.
-Even after almost a year apart, Kate’s co-dependency with her brother remained strong to the point of enormous anxiety.
+Even after almost a year apart, Kate’s co-dependency with her brother remained strong to the point of causing enormous anxiety.
 And with no facts to guide her, every possibility could float around her mind.
 Especially the worst ones.

 ‘Never stops being beautiful, does it?’ said Raj.

-Kate sat herself on the grass next to him, thinking about how curious it was that she and Raj Singh had ended up together: two Oakenfold Special School students who had never spoken back in the old days, largely because Raj was in a class specifically for dyslexic students who could barely read their own names.
+Kate sat on the grass next to him, thinking about how curious it was that she and Raj Singh had ended up together: two Oakenfold Special School students who had never spoken back in the old days, largely because Raj was in a class specifically for dyslexic students who could barely read their own names.
 There were some great thinkers in that class, but none who would be able to complete a formal written exam.
-Raj himself had been a genius at anything that required visual-spatial thinking, and could come up with bright ideas that would never have crossed Kate’s mind, but his inability to record his brilliance on paper had left him in a class at the other side of the school to her.
-But here they were a year later, the autistic girl and dyslexic boy, going out after however many years of not noticing each other’s existence.
+Raj himself had been a genius at anything that required visual-spatial thinking, and could come up with bright ideas that would never have crossed Kate’s mind, but his inability to record his brilliance on paper had left him in a class on the other side of the school to her.
+But here they were a year later, the autistic girl and the dyslexic boy, going out after however many years of not noticing each other’s existence.

-She sat herself on the grass, and found that Raj was right.
-The Hertfordshire countryside was a fine place to spend a war.
+She sat herself on the grass and found that Raj was right: the Hertfordshire countryside was a fine place to spend a war.
 Not all soldiers had picturesque villages and winding rivers outside their living quarters.

 The Citadel of New London was somewhere on the horizon, a grey line only visible on a clear day.
 Many of Kate’s fellow Underdogs (and classmates from Oakenfold) had died in that grey line somewhere, and almost everyone she loved was somewhere in the prison inside it.

 She dropped her head, her gaze landing on the village before her.
 A year without humans had not done much to dent its beauty.
 The church looked old anyway, as did most of the houses.
 The village looked antiquated rather than abandoned.